okfde/okfn.de/content/profil/potential.en.md

 ---

-Digitally networked technologies bring new opportunities for civil society: Citizens can exercise their rights more easily and obtain better information about what the government is doing.

-We promote fact-based political discourse.
-We develop software, provide infrastructure and promote open source projects.
-We experiment and offer a field of experimentation for others.
+Digital technologies create new opportunities for civil society: citizens can exercise their rights more easily and obtain better information about what governments are doing.
+To support fact-based political discourse, we develop software, provide infrastructure, and fund open source projects.
+We experiment as well as offer a space for experiments to others.